SamBen804/Bank_Customer_Churn_Analysis/README.md

 For model_2, we will be using logistic regression to model our features' effects on our target variable.
 This model should account for the individual feature's effects better than the dummy model above that made a generalized assumption that ALL values would negative in our target (0s).

-Checking the accuracy score of model_2 appears significantly high, with 1.0 being assigned to a 'perfect' model.
+Checking the accuracy score of model_2: 0.9988, is significantly high, with 1.0 being assigned to a 'perfect' model.
 This indicates that some mix of features (or one significantly correlated feature) are able to VERY accurately predict the value in the target column.
-Let's run a few additional tests to see if this model is just overfit or if it is actually performing at a near perfect level:
+Next I run a few additional tests to see if this model is just overfit or if it is actually performing at a near perfect level.

 Visualizing this nearly perfect set of predictions in two different ways, to confirm the results found above.
 From viewing the confusion matrices, it appears that only 2 customers were predicted to stay when they actually left and only 7 customers were exepected to churn, when they actually stayed.

-Cross validating our model's results corroborates our findings along with each of the subsequent scores below: 0.9987999999999999
+Cross validating our model's results corroborates our findings along with each of the subsequent score: 0.9987

 A recall score of ~.9987 tells us that the model rarely (in this case only twice), incorrectly predicted that a customer would not churn, when in fact they did leave.
 This score is calcluated as a ratio of correct predictions of customers leaving (1516) divided by the total number of customers that ultimately left (1516 + 2).